 2 To select another filter, click the required status indicator (for example: Oracle > Normal severity).
-To display the entire list of databases, click Clear filters.

 Creating User-defined Database Groups

 Use the Databases area of the navigation pane to create, edit, and remove groups of database instances.
 Click Edit Group to add or remove database instances from the sub-group.